 In second year you will develop your understanding further by progressing in your studies of the Christian tradition or other world faiths.
 More advanced courses will enable you to explore what religious believers consider to be the most significant aspects of their faith and how these impact upon their daily lives.
-You are also required to take a study skills course prior to entry to year three.
+You are also required to take a study skills course before entry to year 3.

 BD and BD (Min)